 Best of all, it was the best turkey I’ve ever tasted.
 And now I get to share with you how we did it!

-How to Make Grilled Turkey for Thanksgiving Dinner
+How to Grill a Turkey on a Charcoal Grill for Thanksgiving Dinner

 Don’t Forget These Important Materials